cncf/cnf-testbed/README.md

 - Providing Helm Charts for CNFs
 - Using 100% open source software
 - Supporting automated deployment from bare-metal up
-- Building the software in working composable parts
+- Building the software in working, composable parts

 ## Let’s see some of the test cases